yohanesnuwara/MLGeo/README.md

 # volve-machine-learning

-Exploration of machine learning in the Volve field dataset
+P and S-sonic log prediction from geophysical logs using machine learning in Volve's field dataset